Icon of a webpage

 Challenges

-Solo Execution: Independently, I executed every phase of this project from research and content writing to design and web implementation.
-While I received feedback from internal stakeholders and accessibility support from the CMS Team, additional collaboration could have taken the redesign further.
+Solo Execution: I executed every phase of the project independently, from research and content writing to design and web implementation.
+While I received stakeholder feedback and accessibility support from the CMS team, additional collaboration could have expanded the redesign’s impact.

 Project Takeaways

-Hands-on Execution: Managing research, writing, design, and implementation on my own strengthened my ability to see a project through from beginning to end, while managing multiple tasks simultaneously.
-This initiative deepened my experience in balancing priorities and decision-making.
+Hands-on Execution: Managing research, content writing, design, and implementation independently strengthened my ability to carry a project from start to finish while juggling multiple responsibilities.
+This experience honed my skills in prioritization and decision-making.

-Problem-Solving within Constraints: Working within NYU’s website template system taught me to be resourceful and creative within limitations.
-I learned how to adapt ideas to existing structures while still enhancing design and accessibility.
+Problem-Solving within Constraints: Working within NYU’s webpage templates required resourcefulness and creativity.
+I learned to adapt ideas to existing structures while still improving design, usability, and accessibility.

-Collaboration and Feedback: Even as a solo executor, gathering insights from stakeholders highlighted the importance of external perspectives.
-Their feedback helped me refine my ideas and improve outcomes for the benefit of our target audience.
+Collaboration and Feedback: Even as the sole executor, gathering input from stakeholders underscored the value of external perspectives.
+Their feedback helped refine my designs and enhance outcomes for the target audience.